 Frank Lloyd Wright’s Buffalo

 Frank Lloyd Wright’s legacy can be found all over Buffalo.
 The architect’s decades-long friendship with Buffalo businessman Darwin Martin, the man who may have been his most important patron, led to the construction of more than a half dozen designs here – and made Buffalo one of the premiere destinations to tour Wright’s work more than a century later.
 Wright’s “Buffalo Venture” led to the creation of the largest residence he ever designed, the magnificent Darwin Martin House, one of the masterworks of his Prairie Style period of the early 1900s, and Graycliff, a summer home Wright designed for the Martins on the shores of Lake Erie.
 Graycliff’s cantilevered balconies and organic elements have led scholars to regard it a precursor to Fallingwater.
-Both the Martin House and Graycliff have undergone dramatic restorations and are enjoying second lives as not-for-profit house museums.
+Both the Martin House and Graycliff have recently completed dramatic restorations and are enjoying second lives as not-for-profit house museums.

 Find more: Exploring Frank Lloyd Wright’s Buffalo